Kumarn34/TFL_SampleConsoleAPP/src/Readme.md

 provide executable name TFLSampleConsoleApp.exe ..\TFLSampleConsoleApp\bin\Release\netcoreapp3.1> TFLSampleConsoleApp.exe

-Below screen will populate on common prompt and provide valid road name A2 then result will be as follows
+Below screen will populate on commond prompt and provide valid road name A2 then result will be as follows

  Transport of London : Consume Road API :